wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/portals-administration/includes/1-introduction.md

 ## Manage Dynamics 365 Instance

 The **Manage Dynamics 365 Instance** section allows you to deploy portal solutions and metadata on another Dataverse or Dynamics 365 instance and point the current portal to that instance.
-Changing the Dynamics 365 instance will not delete the portal configuration or solution from the existing instance, or copy your portal configuration from the existing instance.
+Changing the Dynamics 365 instance won't delete the portal configuration or solution from the existing instance, or copy your portal configuration from the existing instance.
 It will deploy the default portal configuration on the new instance.

 > [!IMPORTANT]
 > When changing the Dynamics 365 instance for your portal, ensure that the new instance is from the same region as the current instance.
 Changing the Dynamics 365 instance for Power Apps portals across regions isn't supported.